calebcase/clod/README.md

 If you are **really careful** what you add to the `.clod/claude/claude.json` it might also be checked in.

+#### Contributions

+`clod` is under active development.
+If you have a feature request please open a Github issue so it can be discussed.
+If you have some idea of how it would be implemented you are welcome to open a *draft PR*, but the feature request ticket is still required.
+Link the PR to the issue discussing the new feature.

 #### Similar Projects

 There are several similar projects.
-If the design choices for clod aren't to your liking possibly one of these will be:
+If the design choices for `clod` aren't to your liking possibly one of these will be:

 * https://docs.anthropic.com/en/docs/claude-code/devcontainer